obsidianmd/obsidian-help/en/How to/Import data.md

 > 3. Unzip the "Roam-Export-xxxxxxxxxxxxx.zip" into a folder.

-> 4. Click on the vault icon (the tooltip should say "Open another vault") on the bottom left corner in the app, and select "Open folder as vault".
+> 4. Click on the vault icon (the tooltip should say "Open another vault") in the bottom-left corner in the app, and select "Open folder as vault".
 > Pick the folder you just unzipped to.

 > 5. Use our [[Format converter]] to convert Roam Research's Markdown format into Obsidian's format.
 > It can be used turn `#tag` into Obsidian `[[links]]`.
 > It can also convert `^^highlight^^` into `==highlight==`.

 ### From Bear